pu2clr/SI4735/README.md

 #### RDS

-This library implements some RDS features of the SI4735
+This library implements some RDS features of the SI4735.
+All function to deal with RDS are documented [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).

 The table below shows the features that this library implements.